GlennColpaert/IoTDemos/labs/DeviceToCloudInMinutes.md

 ### Configure IoTHub Routes
 Go to your **IoTHub** Endpoint created in Step 1 and choose **Routes**, click on **+Add** to add a new Route.
-In this demo we will create a simple Route and just create a **"MatchThemAll"** route, basically we will use IoTHub routing to route all our incomming messages to the configured endpoint.
+In this demo we will create a simple Route and just create a **"MatchThemAll"** route, basically we will use IoTHub routing to route all our incoming messages to the configured endpoint.
 Below is an example of what your configuration should look like.

 <img src="https://github.com/GlennColpaert/IoTDemos/blob/master/media/walkthrough/07_configureIoTHubRoute.png" />